 Daltonâ€™s public house is a renowned, thriving traditional Irish pub located in the prestigious town land of Fuerty which is located between Roscommon and Castlecoote.
 Presented in excellent condition, exuding a wealth of charm & character throughout.
-Accommodation consists of Ground Floor: Main Bar, Lounge, Ladies & Gents facilities, & smoking area, First Floor: Kitchen, Sitting Room, Dining Room, 4 Bedrooms & main bathroom.
+Accommodation consists of Ground Floor: Main Bar, Lounge, Ladies & Gents facilities, & smoking area, First Floor: Kitchen, Sitting Room, Dining Room, 4 Bedrooms & main bathroom, (also ideal for AIR B&B).
 Viewing is highly recommended and strictly by appointment only.
 Enquires in confidence.

 To arrange a viewing contact the office on 090 6663700.